Minispeedyt/minispeedyt.github.io/index.md

 ![intromsg](./images/scanner_intro.png)

-That's pretty much everything that I did today, it isn't much but is makes the scanner easier to use and it feels more interactive.
+That's pretty much everything that I did today, it isn't much but it makes the scanner easier to use and it feels more interactive.